Nikhil-cloudexpert/serverless-todo-app-aws/README.md

 - Retrieve all tasks
 - Update an existing task
 - Delete a task
-- Fully serverless (no EC2 / no servers)
+- Fully serverless (no EC2 / no server management)

 ---